yormy/tripwire-laravel/_docs/00___TODO.md

 ]),
 ]);

 # DOCS
 explain where to place tripwire, if user block => tripwire na user known
 * how to do encyption
 * ->cookies('session_id') // ???? of hernoemen als fingerprinting
   setup payment method

+## INTEGRATION TESTS
+app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted()

 # Docs2 - Finalization